 All counseling sessions are completely confidential, including anger management.
 You control who knows about your attendance, and you can rest assured we are not here to get you in trouble with your department.

-Anger Management Counseling sessions last between 45-50 minutes and cost $120 per session.
+Anger Management Counseling sessions last between 45-50 minutes.
+To know the fees and costs for sessions, look here.
 Sessions occur on average once every week or two weeks.
 Based on your goals and treatment needs, counseling can be as brief as 8-10 sessions or can be longer-term over a year or two.

 "A man who conquers himself is greater than one who conquers a thousand men in battle."